BadOPCode/floe/README.md

 Better instructions.
 More Angular and Bootstrap front end love.

 PS: Please remember if you hate any sub in the server.
 Like you want Jade instead of EJS...
 Feel free to make your own sub just how you want.
-In fact you can leave the EJS sub in their and run a new sub that renders in Jade no problem.
+In fact you can leave the EJS sub in there and run a new sub that renders in Jade no problem.
 And it's fairly easy to do.